willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

         inclusion of standard headers wherever the header file is used.

-3.3.4 A forward type declaration **must** be used in a header file when an include statement would result in a circular dependency among header files or when only the type name is needed and not the type definition.
+3.3.4 A forward type declaration **must** be used in a header file when an include statement would result in a circular dependency among header files.

-3.3.5 Extraneous header files or forward declarations (i.e., those not required for standalone compilation) **should not** be included in header files.
+3.3.5 Extraneous header files or forward declarations (i.e., those not required for standalone compilation) **must not** be included in header files.

       Spurious header file inclusions, in particular, introduce spurious file dependencies, which can increase compilation time unnecessarily.